 Tyson Carter joined the Olympic sports' Strength & Conditioning coaching staff at Texas Tech in 2008 and spent two years as a Graduate Assistant, another as a part-time employee, before becoming a member of the full-time staff.

-His primary sports are Men's and Women's Track & Field and Men's Tennis.
+His primary sports are Women's Basketball and Men's and Women's Tennis.
 While a graduate assistant he helped develop and implement strength and conditioning programs for Men's and Women's Basketball, Baseball, Softball, Track & Field, Women's Golf, Men's and Women's Tennis, Women's Volleyball and Women's Soccer.

 Carter played football at North Texas University from 2005-2007 before transferring to Angelo State University where he earned a Bachelor's Degree in Exercise Science.
 He enrolled in the Exercise Physiology and Strength and Conditioning graduate program at Texas Tech University, completing his degree in 2010.